A note on Hilbert transform over lattices of $\mathrm{PSL}_2(\mathbb{C})$: Introduction

 In the present work we tackle the third question.
 Our main result concerns the family of groups $\nBianchi = \PSL_2(\mathbb{Z}[\sqrt{-n}])$, and it can be stated follows: \begin{ltheorem} For any integer $n>0$, the symbol $m$ restricted to the group $\nBianchi$ defines a bounded Fourier multiplier in $L_p(\L\,\nBianchi)$ for all $1<p<\infty$, whose norm satisfies:

 \end{ltheorem}

-The proof consist in identifying a subgroup $K_n\leq \Gamma_n$ and a suitable character $\chi\colon K_n\to \mathbb{T}^1$ for which $m$ is left $(K_n,\chi)$-invariant, and then proving by hand that \eqref{eq:Cotlar for symbol} holds.
-This is a refinement of the argument in \cite{GonParXia2022} for the case $n=1$, where the authors defined an auxiliary symbol $\widetilde m$ that is indeed $K_1$-invariant, and carried out the analogous computations that we present here in more generality.
+The proof consist in identifying a subgroup $K_n\leq \Gamma_n$ and a suitable character $\chi\colon K_n\to \mathbb{T}^1$ for which $m$ is left $(K_n,\chi)$-equivariant, and then proving by hand that \eqref{eq:Cotlar for symbol} holds.
+Using results and ideas from \cite{Sta2017}, we refined the argument in \cite{GonParXia2022} for the case $n=1$, where the authors defined an auxiliary symbol $\widetilde m$ that is indeed $K_1$-invariant, and carried out the analogous computations that we present here in more generality.